fredrikp999/fredrikp999.github.io/_posts/2023-02-18-Full-continuous-deploy.markdown

 * Setup with auto-updates for minor version updates only etc.
 * Better structure with tags, not using latest
 * Add more tests and tag at success etc.
+* Use other service than Jfrog as the free account is very limited, not sure what hit the roof quickly but perhaps the amount of requests from Flux?